-- CO1: To study the concepts in thermodynamic to understand the thermodynamics of the mixtures. - CO2: To understand the concept of partition function and its applications in finding the thermodynamic parameters with reference to translational, rotational, vibrational and electronic energies - CO3: To understand the need of quantum chemistry and its application in understanding the particle in a box concept. - CO4: To understand the advantages of valence bond theory over Molecular orbital theory. - CO5: To understand the kinetics of elementary and complex reactions - CO6: To know the different techniques to study the fast reactions. - CO7: To understand the kinetics of catalytic reactions based on enzyme catalysis, autocatalysis. - CO8: To understand the surface chemistry concepts.
+- CO1: To study the concepts in thermodynamic to understand the thermodynamics of the mixtures. - CO2: To understand the concept of partition function and its applications in finding the thermodynamic parameters with reference to translational, rotational, vibrational and electronic energies - CO3: To understand the need of quantum chemistry and its application in understanding the particle in a box concept. - CO4: To understand the kinetics of elementary and complex reactions - CO5: To know the different techniques to study the fast reactions. - CO6: To understand the kinetics of catalytic reactions based on enzyme catalysis, autocatalysis. - CO7: To understand the surface chemistry concepts.

-SECTION - I Thermodynamics and Quantum Chemistry (2 Credits, 24 L, 6T)
+SECTION - I Thermodynamics and Quantum Chemistry

-1. Thermodynamics (03 L)
+1. Thermodynamics (10 L)

-State function, path function, exact differential and inexact differential, internal energy and enthalpy, temperature dependent internal energy and enthalpy, reversible and irreversible adiabatic expansion.
-The entropy of irreversible changes, the Helmholtz and Gibbs function, Entropy and entropy change in an ideal gas with temperature and pressure, Clausius inequality, chemical potential, chemical potential of a substance in a mixture.
+State function, path function, exact differential and inexact differential, internal energy and enthalpy, temperature dependent internal energy and enthalpy, Entropy and entropy change in an ideal gas with temperature and pressure, Clausius inequality, chemical potential, chemical potential of a substance in a mixture.
+Thermodynamics of Gibbs function of mixing, colligative properties: Elevation in boiling point, depression in freezing point and osmosis.

-2. Molecular Thermodynamics (06 L)
+2. Molecular Thermodynamics (10 L)